CMcKane/TrustTheTickets/README.md

 ### After node installed (mac/windows users)

 Navigate to js directory in project repo.
-On the command line run the following: npm install npm start
+On the command line run the following:
+-npm install
+-npm start
-If you make changes to any JS files and save them your website will automatically reload to reflect those changes.
+-If you make changes to any JS files and save them your website will automatically reload to reflect those changes.